bluegrass-dev/blog/_posts/2020-09-13-future-post-ideas.md

 ---
 layout: post
-title: Mulling over ideas for posts from past projects and work
+title: Mulling over ideas for posts from past projects and your input
 categories: [Ideas, Projects, Book Reviews, Posts, AWS, Book Reviews, GitHub]
 excerpt: "See something you'd like to read about?
 Let me know!"
 ---